Gaba Kulka

 Gabriela Konstancja Kulka-Stajewska (Gaba Kulka, born in 1979 in Warsaw, Poland) is an independent Polish artist, songwriter, and performer.

 Biography

-Gabriela Kulka comes from a family of musicians, with her father being a renowned Polish violinist and professor.
-Although she initially trained in violin, which she played for eight years, she eventually gravitated towards the piano for her songwriting and performances.
+Gabriela Kulka comes from a family of musicians; her father was a Polish violinist and professor.
+She took eight years of classical violin lessons but later gravitated toward playing the piano.

 Her early albums, "Between Miss Scylla and a Hard Place" (2003) and "Out" (2006), were independently produced.
-Additionally, she contributed to the demo album "Songs for Wolf," a compilation of cover songs.
+She also contributed to the covers compilation "Songs for Wolf," along with artists including Björk, Ozzy Osbourne, Neil Diamond, Stevie Nicks and The Church).